-We are huge fans of water beads* (this link for US Readers) in our home, so I thought I’d share with you some of the ways these cheap and fun beads can be used with your toddler and baby.
+We are huge fans of water beads* in our home, so I thought I’d share with you some of the ways these cheap and fun beads can be used with your toddler and baby.

 If you don’t know what they are, they are little crystals – about the size of a pin head, dry – that absorb up to 400 times their weight in water and expand to make beautiful, fun (and bouncy!) water beads.
 While they’re actually meant for floral displays and so on, they’re brilliant for use with little ones.

 In preparation you’ll need to soak them in water for around 24 hours, but they start expanding the moment they touch water and I often just leave them over night.
 If you leave them out of water they shrink back down, so we always have some in a bowl and from time to time I just top them up with a bit of water.
 10g of crytals makes about a litre of beads, so these really go a long way, especially if you have a few in different colours.

 Another good thing is that they’re great for outdoor use as they are biodegradable, but also, they are non-toxic, so while not meant for eating, the odd bit of swallowed one isn’t going to hurt your child any more than anything else they swallow.
 Always use water beads with parental supervision though.